 Appropriate action will be taken against anyone who obtains a social housing tenancy by knowingly providing false information.
-This action can result in a fine and / or the termination of the tenancy that has been granted as a result of the false information given.
+This action can result in a fine and / or the termination of the tenancy that has been granted as a result of the false information given and prosecution under The Fraud Act 2006 would be considered.